Zarissa/AO180-Numerical-Methods-in-Atmospheric-Sciences/README.md

-Props to Marcelo Chamecki for the awesome class
+Props to Marcelo Chamecki for the awesome class, and long live the leapfrog, ~A

 ------------------------------------------------------------------